colinyjchung/darkdragons/content/post/lankhmar-oceans-six.md

 ## The City of Sevenscore Thousand Smokes

 They arrive at Lankhmar the next morning.
 Aranna has an old friend from her hometown who’s now a noted bladesmith, **Rivis Rightby**.
 Darrak has a very distant relative who’s now known as **Ogo the Blind**, a notorious fence.
-Ser Purple Nurple has a brother who’s now a poor tailor in the slums, but despite his impoverished state... has always offered to a place for Purple to lay low or stay for the night.
+Ser Purple Nurple has a brother who’s now a poor tailor in the slums, but despite his impoverished state... has always offered a place for Purple to lay low or stay for the night.
 And of course, Veleris owes **Nylokk** 100gp in gambling debt, and must own up to it... knowing he could be a good contact to have.

 Who to visit first though?
-After some mucking around, it’s clear their jewelry is no good without turning it into liquid currency.
+After some mucking about, it’s clear their jewelry is no good without turning it into liquid currency.
 So they visit Nylokk Gnuhk, proprietor of **The Wrymskull**, who moonlights as a fence, an ersatz banker to adventurers, and a source of other bits of villainy.

 Nylokk takes them down to his secret cellar where he has a hidden vault.
 They go through the terms of their contract for storing goods in Nylokk's safe, liquidate a few pieces of jewelry for cash, and name their beneficiaries should anything happen to them.
 They also set a password, sign the contract and it's magically sealed.
 Once that's done, Nylokk tells them to lean in as he's got a job for them.